Munyabelden/My_Enumarable/README.md

 # 📖 Enumerable List <a name="about-project"></a>

-**Enumerable List** is an app that decodes any morse code into english.
+**Enumerable List** is functions that are intializing an array list and emumerating the using emumerable methods in ruby.
+For ruby practice

 ## 🛠 Built With <a name="built-with"></a>